Simplicity S65 Cordless Multi-Use Review

 And here’s how much it picked up after a few minutes of vacuuming.

-Again, this carpet isn’t regularly cleaned, so it’s a good barometer of how well this vacuum can pick up surface debris in a practical sense.
+Again, this carpet isn’t regularly cleaned, so it serves as a good indicator of how well this vacuum can pick up surface debris in a practical sense.

-It wasn’t bad after a few minutes of work and could have gotten more had I vacuumed longer.
+It wasn’t bad after a few minutes of work, and it could have been better had I vacuumed longer.

 Now to the test results.